ccmucdenver/ccm-docs/docs/updates.md

 ### 2022/07/14

+* The high memory/GPU nodes are down.
+Investigating.

 * One way to avoid getting jobs suspended is to use fewer cores per node.
 Since the CPU turbo boost feature will speed up the remaining cores and the load depends on application, the number of cores per node to use is best determined by trial and error.